GMC Motorhome: Design and specifications

 Gross vehicle weight rating for the 23 ft coach was 10,500 lb and 12,500 lb for the 26 ft coach.
 Most GMCs with factory interiors have a 40 usgal freshwater tank and a 40 usgal holding tank.

 Body construction consisted of a rigid frame made of welded aluminum extrusions.
 The body frame was mounted on the chassis steel ladder frame using body isolators.
 The floor was marine plywood, except where it sloped up at the extremities, where they were plate aluminum.
 The body panels are fiber-reinforced plastic (fiberglass) below the waistline frame extrusion and at the ends.
 The upper side body and roof panels between the ends are sheet aluminum.
+All of the body panels are bonded to the frame using adhesive.
 GMCs are notable for their large expanse of windows, which redefined the RV industry at the time.
 They often had luxury features common on upper models of GM brands, such as cruise control, air conditioning, AM/FM/8-track sound systems, an aluminum/fiberglass body, as well as air suspension.

 Rear lower compartments provide space for generators and propane tanks.
 GMCs were optionally supplied with generators from Onan in 4,000 Watts and 6,000 Watts, many of which are still in service.
 There were no driver's or passenger's doors at the front of the vehicle.
-A single door amidships on the right-hand side provided access to the main passenger compartment.
+A single door amidships on the passenger side provided access to the main passenger compartment.
 At the back of the vehicle, the entire rear body panel could be removed by loosening the bolts around its edges.
 This allowed beds, appliances, and other bulky items to be installed or removed.